dingo-gw/dingo/docs/source/index.rst

 References
 ----------

 Dingo is based on a series of papers developing NPE for GW parameter inference, starting from proof of concept :cite:p:`Green:2020hst`, to inclusion of all 15 parameters and analysis of real data :cite:p:`Green:2020dnx`, noise conditioning and full amortization :cite:p:`Dax:2021tsq`, and group-equivariant NPE :cite:p:`Dax:2021myb`.
+Dingo results are augmented with importance sampling in :cite:p:`Dax:2022pxd`.

 .. bibliography::